 The experimenting community:

 The very cultural and pedagogical core of an experimenting community is the experiment itself and the will to ask questions, where there might not yet be answers, at least for the participants in the experimenting community.
-To support and nurture the development of entrepreneurial mindsets and competences in learning settings with preschool aged children the consortia will develop inclusive action-learning environments that are based on experimenting communities of people.
+To support and nurture the development of entrepreneurial mindsets and competences in learning settings with preschool aged children the consortia has developed inclusive action-learning environments that were based on experimenting communities of people.
 There are no particular physical requirements for setting up an experimenting community.
 What is important is the agreement of all involved that the physical space is where the experimenting community will interact; children, educators and local stakeholders along with the tools that exist as well as ones that are introduced to the community.
 Both children and adults learn and go through entrepreneurial processes together and hierarchies are left outside the space to allow participation on equal footing by all in the activities and experiments.
-This setting, which aims to foster a place for inter-generational and social inclusion through experimentation, collaboration, adaptation and implementation is a central element for the project framework.
+This setting, which aims to foster a place for inter-generational and social inclusion through experimentation, collaboration, adaptation and implementation was a central element for the project framework.
 There is no one expert with all the knowledge, or all the answers.

 The experimenting learning community:

 However establishing a true experimenting learning community takes time and sensitivity.
-It will take time to establish trust, a feeling of value and respect for everyone in the community, an openness towards other people (whatever age, sex, or ethnic group) and an openness towards the outside world understood as analogue and digital.
+It takes time to establish trust, a feeling of value and respect for everyone in the community, an openness towards other people (whatever age, sex, or ethnic group) and an openness towards the outside world understood as analogue and digital.
 These communities are open in the sense that all materials, narratives, media and technologies can be connected, changed and re-mixed into new constructions and new narratives.
 Narratives are important as a form of communication and as a relational link between the objects and the narrator to develop new worlds and imagine things not yet imagined.
 In the beginning the communities focus on who they are and where they are and establish ground rules for their ‘being’.
 Language is an important driver for building mindsets and critical thinking and conversations, discussions and philosophical conversations between children and adults will be central.
 This inclusive design brought into an action-learning context has the potential to motivate all those involved in their own learning and as a result in the development of related skills (Thestrup, Andersen, Jessen, Knudsen & Sandvik 2015; Nottingham & Nottingham 2017).